 At The Kitchen Table life’s basics are communicated in terms usually related to the youth’s area of giftedness.
 Coaching these youth by relating their God-given gifts to their giftedness makes it possible for them to visualize “their” life goals and dreams.
 Relating the competition in sport to the challenges of life trains them to “respond” in a manner they can relate to for the challenges life will send their way.
 Our motto, “If You Do What Most Won’t – You Will Enjoy What Most Never Will” is especially valuable since learning to take responsibility and play life on life’s terms, straight down the middle without excuses, cheating or mastering spin, will give them the winning edge in the game of life.

-In keeping with full disclosure the initiatives noted below are the first choice for collaborative initiatives and are subject to change due to unforseen obstacles we may discover during the due dilligence process.
+In keeping with full disclosure, the initiatives noted below are the first choice for collaborative initiatives and are subject to change due to unforeseen obstacles we may discover during the due diligence process.

 Copyright 2024 Game of Life Foundation, G.O.L.F. - All Rights Reserved